agourlay/post-on-my-fridge/Readme.md

 #post-on-my-fridge

-Just sticky notes on virtual fridges that can be shared in real time.
+Just sticky notes on virtual fridges shared in real time.

 You can **[try it](http://fridge.arnaud-gourlay.info)**